Concept Paper · v15 Web Edition · April 2026

 Acknowledgments

 Iterative development and computational analysis of arguments in this paper were conducted with assistance from Claude Opus 4.6 (Anthropic), Gemini 3.1 Pro (Google DeepMind), and GPT-5.4 (OpenAI).
-The adiabatic limit analysis in Section 2.4 and the detachment physics in Section 2.5 were refined through adversarial dialogue with Gemini and Opus 4.5 (intentionally), which provided the magnetic rigidity calculations and identified the velocity-dependent smearing of the detachment surface.
-The concept rendering in Figure 1 was generated by Gemini.
+The adiabatic limit analysis in Section 2.4 and the detachment physics in Section 2.5 were refined through adversarial dialogue with Gemini and Opus 4.5, which provided the magnetic rigidity calculations and identified the velocity-dependent smearing of the detachment surface.
+Claude Sonnet 4.6 (Anthropic) provided independent adversarial review that identified the Alfvén current limit constraint, the underived Δv, and the need to strengthen the D-T reusability comparison.
+Subsequent adversarial review identified the two-mirror trapped-population problem, motivating the one-plug topology in Section 3.3.
 All substantive claims, interpretive judgments, and errors are the sole responsibility of the author(s).

 References